The Pillage of Rome (The Play)

 SCENE V.

-Alaric goes to Ariminum to meet Jovius and offer his recent demands.
+Alaric arrives in Ariminum to meet Jovius and present his latest demands.

 ALARIC.